Degrassi (unproduced TV series): Announcement and synopsis

-Cancellation
+Cancellation and future

 As the year progressed, there were no new details regarding the reboot or its production aside from the initial announcement.
 In April 2022, three months after the reboot was announced, WarnerMedia merged with Discovery, Inc., forming Warner Bros.
 Discovery.
-Following the merger, numerous original scripted HBO Max projects were scrapped, including Batgirl, which was in post-production.
+Following the merger, numerous original scripted Max projects were scrapped, including Batgirl, which was in post-production.
 By August 2022, rumours of the reboot's cancellation had begun to emerge in the wake of the news.
 On November 4, 2022, the Wall Street Journal reported that Degrassi was scrapped.
 According to The Hollywood Reporter, production had begun as planned but stopped shortly thereafter.
-The news triggered outcry from fans, and prompted criticism of HBO Max.
-Stephen Stohn later stated on Twitter that while they weren't involved in any discussions, he and Schuyler remained hopeful that a new series would begin production in the future regardless of HBO's decision.
+The news triggered outcry from fans, and prompted criticism of Max.
+Stephen Stohn later stated on Twitter that while they weren't involved in any discussions, he and Schuyler remained hopeful that a new series would start production in the future regardless of Max's decision.

 That same day, WildBrain released a statement that the company was still "committed to the future of Degrassi" and that "discussions concerning the contract with WarnerMedia are ongoing", indicating their intentions to find a new distributor.
+Schuyler echoed this statement in April 2023, telling the Toronto Star that WildBrain had considered the Max deal a "false start".
+In August 2023, Schuyler confirmed that the WarnerMedia merger was the direct cause of the November 2022 cancellation, saying "the first thing that the executives from Discovery did was to cancel the Children's and Youth Department."
+She also indicated that there were still plans for a new Degrassi series, but that the 2023 SAG-AFTRA strike had impacted proceedings because the series requires a degree of U.S. involvement.